1991 – 2021: Andover remembers tornado victims 30 years later

-Crawford’s mother was just leaving work and called Charles just before the tornado hit Andover.
+Crawford’s mother was leaving work and called Charles just before the tornado hit Andover.
 Her car was picked up and thrown.
-She died and Charles spent three days wondering about her whereabouts before she was finally identified.
+She died, and Charles spent three days wondering about her whereabouts before she was finally identified.

 “She was my rock,” said Crawford.
 “What more can I say?”